 - In some cases, attending an interview or providing additional information.

-Having a criminal record does not automatically disqualify you, but it can complicate your application significantly.
+Having an offensive record does not automatically disqualify you, but it can complicate your application significantly.
 Legal advice is strongly recommended in such cases.

 6. Points Test (for Skilled Visas)